 Now, however, the design for office space has shifted yet again.
-Due to COVID-19, to optimize health and safety, distance and compartmentalization within the office will be prioritized.
+Due to COVID-19, to optimize health and safety, distance and compartmentalization within the office have been prioritized.

 Property managers will have to adjust accordingly to maximize the protection of their tenants.
 This might look like frequent sanitation, enforced hygiene procedures, and air purification systems.

 Before the pandemic, businesses championed their high-end office amenities: game and meeting rooms, access to luxury fitness centers, the list goes on.
-After over a year of living in a global pandemic due to COVID-19, however, the list of must-have office amenities has changed dramatically.
+After two years of living in a global pandemic due to COVID-19, however, the list of must-have office amenities has changed dramatically.

-The office is not dead, per se, the future of office space, however, is evolving to accommodate work post-COVID.
+The office isn’t dead, per se; the future of office space is just evolving to accommodate work post-COVID.

-The focus, through the past year, has shifted more importantly to safety.
-People and businesses altogether care less about fancy amenities in commercial buildings and instead about minimized touch technology, indoor air quality and ventilation, and proper social distancing in the workplace.
+The focus, through the past year, has shifted more importantly to safety and flexibility.
+People and businesses altogether care less about fancy amenities in commercial buildings and instead prioritize minimized touch technology, indoor air quality and ventilation, and social distancing in the workplace.

 Tanya Wood, director of Soho Works, gave her opinion on what the office might look like in ten years.
 “By then we expect the workplace to have become even more comfortable,” says Wood.
 “A place where you choose to spend more time without the pressures and formality of the traditional office.”